 Trim More and Tweeze If Needed

-If you find that the brows still look uneven, Baker suggests continuing to brush the hairs up and trimming any strays until they all align with your natural brow shape.
+If you find that the brows still look uneven, continue to brush the hairs up and trimming any strays until they all align with your natural brow shape.
 When it comes to stray hairs, this would be the time to tweeze them.
 Normally, stray hairs sit beneath your brow shape.
 A word of caution: Be careful tweezing above the brow—you'll find very few strays there to begin with.

 Always tweeze with a regular mirror versus a magnifying mirror (it could cause you to remove too many hairs).
 Also, tweeze in natural light so you don't go overboard.